 - Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement.
-Attendance will be taken at the beginning of class.
-If you are more than 15 minutes late to class, you will be counted absent.
-If you leave class early, you will be counted absent unless you notify me before class begins.
-If the student is absent for more than 10 percent of class sessions, the faculty member will issue a written warning of de-enrollment.
-If the absences exceed 20 percent, the student may be de-enrolled without notice until the university withdrawal date or, after that date, receive an "F" grade.
+Attendance will be taken during class.
+Students who miss 15+ minutes of class may be counted absent.
+If the student is absent for more than 10% of class sessions, the faculty member will issue a written warning of de-enrollment.
+If the absences exceed 20%, the student may be deenrolled without notice until the university withdrawal date or, after that date, receive an "F" grade.
 See Academic Policies in the Undergraduate Academic Catalog.
-If absences exceed these limits but are due to university-excused health issues, an exception will be granted. - Out of respect and care for one another, please do not attend class if you are feeling ill in any way.
+If absences exceed these limits but are due to university excused health issues, an exception will be granted. - Out of respect and care for one another, please do not attend class if you are feeling ill in any way.
 You do not need to obtain a doctor's note or email the professor.
-You will not miss points for being absent (just follow overall attendance policy above). - · What if a student misses class for any reason? - If you miss class, you are responsible for obtaining [from a classmate] lecture material, class exercises, and all in-class announcements AND submit any assignments on time, if applicable.
-Students may then see me during office hours to clarify any material as desired. - I do not send notes to students who are absent, Zoom students into class, nor record in-person lectures to post online.
-However, students may Facetime/Zoom their absent teammates into class during research group work if desired. - What if a student misses a learning demonstration (LD)? - A make-up LD is available in cases of emergency or illness or if the student provides at least 2 weeks' notice of a non-emergency absence.
-The make-up LD must be taken within 2 weeks of the original test date and it is up to the student to contact the professor to schedule a time to take the LD in a proctored setting.
+You will not miss points for being absent (just follow overall attendance policy above).

+What if a student misses class for any reason?

+- You do not need to email me if you need to miss class.
+You should check the syllabus and course outline to see what will be missed.
+I do not send notes to students, Zoom students into class, nor record lectures.
+However, students may Facetime/Zoom their absent teammates into class during research group work if desired. - If you miss class, you are responsible for obtaining [from a classmate] lecture material, class exercises, and all in-class announcements AND submit any assignments on time, if applicable.
+Students may then see me during office hours to clarify any material as desired.

+• What if a student misses a learning demonstration (LD)?

+A make-up LD is available in cases of emergency or illness or if the student provides at least 2 weeks' notice of a non-emergency absence.
+The make-up LD must be taken within 2 weeksthe original test date and it is up to the student to contact the professor to schedule a time the LD in a proctored setting.
 Each student may not have more than one make-up LD per semester.
-There is no option to re-take a LD that was previously attempted. - What if a student misses the Research Celebration (final exam)? - The final presentations cannot be dropped or made-up.
+There is no option to re-take a LD that was previously attempted.

+- What if a student misses the Research Celebration (final exam)? - The final presentations cannot be dropped or made-up.
 During Finals week, you will attend the Research Celebration in lieu of a standard final exam.
-Successful completion of this course requires your attendance at the Research Celebration on Wednesday, Dec.
-13th from 2-3:30pm.
-There is no make-up option for this; your attendance is important! - Because of the extensive group work involved in this course, "Incompletes" will only be granted in extreme emergency situations
+Successful completion of this course requires your attendance at the Research Celebration on Wednesday, May 1st from 2-3:30pm.
+There is no make-up option for this; your attendance is important! - Because of the extensive group work involved in this course, "Incompletes" will only be granted in extreme emergency situations.